-An ammunition ship explodes while being loaded in Port Chicago, California, killing 332 people on this day in 1944.
-The United States' World War II military campaign in the Pacific was in full swing at the time.
+An ammunition ship explodes while being loaded in Port Chicago, California, killing 320 people on July 17, 1944.
+The United States’ World War II military campaign in the Pacific was in full swing at the time.
 Poor procedures and lack of training led to the disaster.

 The Port Chicago disaster eventually led to the implementation of far safer procedures for loading ammunition.
 In addition, greater emphasis was put on proper training in explosives handling and the munitions themselves were altered for greater safety.
 There is now a national memorial to the victims at the site.